MetalRuller/screeps/doc/Quests.md

     {"type": "Quest", "id": 0.3451, "origin": "W1N7", info: "http://tooangel.github.io/screeps/doc/Quests.html"}

-To accept the Quest, remove the message from the controller and send a message via Terminal transfer to the `origin` room.
+To apply for the Quest, remove the message from the controller and send a message via Terminal transfer to the `origin` room.

    {"type": "Quest", "id": 0.3451, "room": "W2N7"}

+ - `room` quest location

+If the application is accepted a response is send back

+   {"type": "Quest", "id": 0.3451, "room": "W3N8", "quest": "buildcs", "end": 12345653}

- - `room` is the room where the controller was sign with the quest
+  - `room` the room where the Quest needs to be solved
+  - `type` the type of the Quest
+  - `end` the end time where the request needs to be solved

 Quests can be:
+ - `buildcs` Build all construction sites in the given room
- - Write your (or my) name with roads (or walls) in a specific room
+ - **tbd** Write your (or my) name with roads (or walls) in a specific room
- - Defend specific room for some time
+ - **tbd** Defend specific room for some time
- - Defend your room
+ - **tbd** Defend your room
- - Attack my (or someone else) room
+ - **tbd** Attack my (or someone else) room
  - ...

-If necessary the `Quester` creep will watch the progress and needs to be defended.
+If necessary the `Quester` creep will watch the progress and needs to stay alive.

 Next level:
 To introduce the bidirectional collaboration a Quest will be given, to give